stal-ix/stal-ix.github.io/PKG.md

-# PKG
+# Packaging guide

-> This document aims to explain how to write your own build scripts but does not contain arguments for choosing this way of developing them.
+> The purpose of this document is to explain how to write your own build scripts, but it does not provide any arguments for choosing this way of writing them.

-ix.sh is a Jinja2 template that generates an sh script similar to PKGBUILD scripts.
-Therefore, it is essential to read the Jinja2 guide:<br>
+ix.sh is a Jinja2 template that generates a shell script similar to PKGBUILD scripts.
+Therefore, it is important to read the Jinja2 manual:<br>
 [https://jinja.palletsprojects.com/en/3.1.x/](https://jinja.palletsprojects.com/en/3.1.x/).

-At the beginning of ix.sh, you need to select a template that corresponds to the package build system.
-You can find the list here - [https://github.com/stal-ix/ix/tree/main/pkgs/die/c](https://github.com/stal-ix/ix/tree/main/pkgs/die/c).
+At the beginning of ix.sh you need to select a template corresponding to the package build system.
+The list can be found here - [https://github.com/stal-ix/ix/tree/main/pkgs/die/c](https://github.com/stal-ix/ix/tree/main/pkgs/die/c).

 <!-- {% raw %} -->